v3ceban/coen161-final/README.md

 1. Clone the repository
 2. Run local php server with `php -S localhost:8000`
 3. Open `localhost:8000` in your browser
+4. If you plan to run this embedded in another website (not on root of the webserver), you might need to change JSON and PHP file paths in JavaScript files from `../path/to/file` to `./path/to/file`

 ## Usage